sbarex/SourceCodeSyntaxHighlight/README.md

 > Some common files cannot be handled by third party extension because are reserved by the system (for example, `.xml`, `.ts`, …).

 ### Why the Application or the Quick Look Preview require access to the Desktop folder?
 > When the _Debug option_ is enabled (on the advanced settings) on your Desktop folder will be created two files for the last preview action:
 > - _colorize.log_ with the log of the highlight process.
 > - _colorize.hml|rtf_ the output of the last rendering process.

 ## Known bugs
-- On Big Sur you cannot scroll dragging the scrollbars with the mouse.
+- On Big Sur you cannot scroll the preview inside a Quick Look window dragging the scrollbars with the mouse.
 This is a Big Sur bug.
 You can scroll only with a mouse/trackpad gesture.
 - Soft word wrap with RTF engine reacts when the window is enlarged but not when it is reduced.
-- Files with Windows or Mac Classic line endings  (CR/LF and CR) in recognized as a one line file.
 - Icons of the custom file format are disabled on Catalina (cause an application freeze).

 ## Note for developers
 Starting from MacOS 10.15.0 Catalina the qlgenerator APIs are deprecated.

 This project consists of these components: